Studio 56: History

 In 1986, Studio 56 needed to expand and moved to the former Radio Recorders studio at 7000 Santa Monica Blvd in Hollywood, California.
-In France, Studio 56 Productions landed a publishing deal for $1.5 million to deliver 35 original songs for a publishing company in England.
 By 1988 Studio 56 had 4 Studios and a soundstage in full operation.
-All the rooms were booked with album projects.
 The producers would track in Studio A, move to Studio B for overdubs and vocals, move to Studio C to track big room guitars and choirs from the sound stage, and go back to Studio A to mix.

-In 1989, Studio 56 upgraded to 32-track Mitsubishi Digital Decks and Studer 820 Analog Tape Decks with SR Dolby, and upgraded Studio A with a Neve VR 60 with Flying Faders, upgraded Studio B with a Trident 80B, moved the Neve 8028 to Studio C, and built a new control room in the Sound Stage, Studio D with an MCI Console.
-The development was overseen by Studio Operations President Claudia Lagan.
-The following year, the studio further expanded by building Studio E, an annex for pre-production for 56 Entertainment, a division specializing in movie music, advertising productions and its library.
+In 1989, Studio 56 upgraded to 32-track Mitsubishi Digital Decks and Studer 820 Analog Tape Decks with SR Dolby and built a new control room in the Sound Stage, Studio D with an MCI Console.
+The following year, the studio further expanded by building Studio E.

-With more of the clients requesting pre-production work and Barry Coffin's 9-piece horn band attracting singers to the studio, Schwartz leased 3000 sq. ft. on Melrose Ave. next to the Elite Modeling agency and added 2 more studios and 56 West, a live music club.
+Schwartz added 2 more studios and 56 West, a live music club.
 56 West became home for Booker T Jones III and his crew Shake City Productions.
 Performances at 56 West could be recorded by Studio G, and Studio F became home of the Danish producer and songwriter team Soulshock and Karlin.

 In 1993, Studio 56 expanded into 7006 and 7008 Santa Monica Blvd and built Studio H.

 By 1998, CEO/President, Paul Schwartz of Studio 56 Inc. announced the purchase of the real estate at 7000 Santa Monica Blvd from South Park Real Estate Group.